tarwn/lessthandot-hugo/blogs/content/posts/2014-05-27-automated-deployment-to-azure-hosted-services.md

 ```
 _$publishSettingsPath, $subscriptionName, and $storageAccountName are parameters I have passed into my script_

 We load the Azure module from the Microsoft SDKs folder (this is where it installs from Web PI).
-We then use the *.publishsettings file to “log in” to the Azure subscription, set the storage account we will be using by default, and set this subscription as the default one for our current powershell session.
+We then use the *.publishsettings file to "log in" to the Azure subscription, set the storage account we will be using by default, and set this subscription as the default one for our current powershell session.

 <div style="background-color: #eeeeee; padding: .5em 1em; margin: .5em .5em 1.5em .5em;">
   <a href="http://msdn.microsoft.com/en-us/library/dn722512.aspx" title="Import-AzurePublishSettingsFile on MSDN">Import-AzurePublishSettingsFile</a> basically logs into your Azure account using the supplied publishsettings file, storing a management certificate and a subscription data file.
-Once we're “logged in”, we can use the rest of the Azure cmdlets to interact with our Azure resources.</p>
+Once we're "logged in", we can use the rest of the Azure cmdlets to interact with our Azure resources.</p>

 <p>
-  <a href="http://msdn.microsoft.com/en-us/library/dn722501.aspx" title="Set-AzureSubscription on MSDN">Set-AzureSubscription</a> sets the “current” storage account for the subscription, basically defining a default so we don't have to specify it throughout the script.
+  <a href="http://msdn.microsoft.com/en-us/library/dn722501.aspx" title="Set-AzureSubscription on MSDN">Set-AzureSubscription</a> sets the "current" storage account for the subscription, basically defining a default so we don't have to specify it throughout the script.
 Another option would be to use <a href="http://msdn.microsoft.com/en-us/library/dn495246.aspx" title="New-AzureStorageContext on MSDN">New-AzureStorageContext</a> to create context for the Storage Account and pass this to the calls that interact with Storage.
 </p>

 <p>